Markin-Wang/LLM-RG4/README.md

 python train.py (replace the 'predictroad', 'delta_file' and 'BertModel' with yours)

-csv format first column is study_id, second column is report, no header, please refer to . /ref.csv
+csv format first column is study_id, second column is report, no header, please refer to .
+DiscBERT/ref.csv

+# acknowledge
+This work leverages codebases from R2GenGPT and CheXbert.